Fork me on GitHub

 • The assistant generates the initial project structure, configuration files, dependencies, and starter implementation.

-5. The developer reviews the output
+5. The developer reviews the result

 Why it is useful